conormcq24/ConorMcQuillanPortfolio/ConorMcQuillanPortfolio/Readme.md

 ## Prerequisites
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) (Required for local development on Windows/Mac)
-- All commands should be run in the project root directory (where the Dockerfile and README are located)
+- All docker commands should be run in the project root directory (where the Dockerfile is located)
+- You will need a system environment variable called GITHUB_REPO_ACCESS that contains a git personal access token to my obsidian notes project to pull journal entries

 ## Option 1: Development with Visual Studio